 Rule 1.15B(a) requires lawyers to deposit all nominal or short-term client funds in an IOLTA account.
 Funds that are capable of generating net interest for an individual client must be deposited into a separate interest-bearing trust account with interest paid to the client.

 More about Rule 1.15

-The full text of Rule 1.15 is available here.
+The Rules of Professional Conduct related to lawyers’ handling of client funds, client trust accounts, and IOLTA are located here.
 Find more information about IOLTA and trust accounting requirements on the Rules and Resources page.